rkp8/SmartGymsScheduleManager/README.md

 <b>Notable Functions: </b>
 Live Gym Capacity is refreshed each time home page is loaded:

 This is done by retrieving the start and end time for every scheduled class and checking to see if this interval contains the current time in EST. If it does, then the initial max capacity is decremented by 1.
-The initial value can be specified by the gym owner.
-In the demo, the initial max capacity is set to 30.
+The initial max capacity can be specified by the gym owner.
+In the demo, it is set to 30.

 Available hours are calculated with getAvailableHours function from AppointmentService: